News / History Page

 "A" class drummer with style, flair and imagination.
 One

 who listens."
 Dave refers to Bev as follows: "Bev, however

-is irepressible.
-He continues to gig wherever and whenever
+is irrepressible.
+He continues to gig wherever and

-possible; jazz, folk, joke, rock 'n' roll.
-As keen and as
+whenever possible; jazz, folk, joke, rock 'n' roll.
+As

-able as ever, an all-enduring enthusiast.
-The supreme
+keen and as able as ever, an all-enduring enthusiast.
+The

 Gigs continued as before around the Midlands including